Capstone-Projects-2025-Spring/project-003-story-builder-team-2/documentation/docs/requirements/general-requirements.md

 The project, Story Builder, is a web application that will be accessible through any web browser.
 Thus, users will be required to have an internet connection and a compatible web browser installed on their device.
 Since Story Builder relies on user input for story prompt and voting, users should have basic grammars skills and be proficient in reading and language at least 6th grade level.

-Story Builder will be supported on the following
+Story Builder will be supported on the following:
 ### Browsers: <br></br>
 + **Google Chrome:** 133.0.6943.127 or later
 + **Mozilla Firefox:** 135.0.1 or later